podio/podio-objc/README.md

 PodioKit is a Objective-C client library for the [Podio API](https://developers.podio.com/).
 It provides an easy way to integrate your iOS and Mac apps with Podio.

 PodioKit uses ARC and supports iOS 6.0 or above and Mac OS X 10.8 and above.
+It depends on AFNetworking 2.x for the HTTP communication with the Podio API.

 To use the latest stable version, use one of the official [releases](https://github.com/podio/podio-ios/releases).

-### Integrate with an existing project
+## Integrate with an existing project

 We encourage you to use [CocoaPods](http://cocoapods.org/) to integrate PodioKit with your existing project.
 CocoaPods is a dependency manager for Objective-C that makes dealing with dependencies a breeze.